Zeniwow/video_games_final/source/nintendo/index.rst

 image-projection system was a 16mm film projector and at this time America found great interest and these machines started to get exported into the US.
-A year later, Nintendo generated a video game system and once got the baseline for a videogame system they took it one step further and in 1977 they started to develop home-use videogames instead of arcade only machines.
+A year later, Nintendo generated a video game system and once they got the baseline for a video game system they took it one step further and in 1977 they started to develop home-use video games instead of arcade only machines.
 This is where the Nintendo became what we know as Nintendo today.